 - The ex–Daily Mirror political editor and UK political adviser Alastair Campbell, New Labour titan and inspiration behind Malcolm Tucker, gives this as an excuse for his first journalistic appointment: Writing (possibly autobiographical) pornography for Penthouse Forum.

-- Peter Steele of Type O Negative posed for Playgirl in the 90s.
-Whilst it certainly got him more female fans, he quickly regretted it because it made people think he was gay.
+- Peter Steele of Type O Negative posed for Playgirl in the '90s.
+Whilst it certainly got him more female fans, he quickly regretted it because it made people think he was gay, because he also attracted a lot of men as well.
 In his case, he had been in music for about 16 years when it happened, so being young is not exactly an excuse.

 - An out-of-universe WWE example would be Mickie James and her multiple, explicit nude shoots while trying to make it in wrestling.